 All financial liabilities are recognised initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs.
-The Company's financial liabilities include due to a related party, lease liabilities and accounts payable and accruals.
+The Company's financial liabilities include amounts due to related parties, lease liabilities and trade and other payables.